-Part of a student‘s financial aid package from Heidelberg will include a student loan payable after graduation.
-Student loans are part of a student‘s self-help portion of their award.
-The two loan programs available to Heidelberg students are the Federal Perkins Loan and the Federal Direct Loan Program with payment beginning after the student graduates or falls below 1/2 time status.
+Part of a student‘s financial aid package from Heidelberg includes the Federal Direct Loan Program with payment beginning after the student graduates or falls below 1/2 time status.
 Parents also have a loan program available to them to help meet the cost of higher education, the Direct PLUS Loan.

 Federal Perkins Loan